RBAkins/delta-assay/README.md

 # delta-assay
 ImageJ Macro and Python code files for performing a delta assay to calculate intrakinetochore subpixel protein distances.
 Using established protocol from Wan et al., 2014, "Protein architecture of the human kinetochore microtubule attachment site."
+Archived 22 June 2021.
 General Procedure:
 1. Create max projections of each file using the macro DeltaMaxProject.ijm
 2. ------------------REGISTRATION------------------